Nonparametrically consistent depth-based classifiers: Final comments

-where $\beta_n=k_n/n$, $B_\xb^{\beta}$ is the smallest Euclidean ball centered at~$\xb$ that contains a proportion~$\beta$ of the~$\Xb_i$'s, and~$\mu_d$ stands for the Lebesgue measure on~$\R^d$.
-Our construction naturally leads to considering the depth-based $k_n$NN estimators~$\hat f\n_D(\xb)$ and $\hat{m}\n_D(\xb)$ obtained by replacing in~(\ref{denskNN}) the Euclidean neighborhoods~$B_\xb^{\beta_n}$ with their depth-based counterparts~$R_\xb^{\beta_n}$ and $k_n=\sum_{i=1}^n \mathbb{I}\big[\Xb_i\in B_\xb^{\beta_n} \big]$ with~$K_\xb^{\beta_n(n)}=\sum_{i=1}^n \mathbb{I}\big[\Xb_i\in R_\xb^{\beta_n} \big]$.
+where $\beta_n=k_n/n$, $B_{\mathbf{x}}^{\beta(n)}$ is the smallest Euclidean ball centered at ${\mathbf{x}}$ that contains a proportion $\beta$ of the $\Xb_i$'s, and $\mu_d$ stands for the Lebesgue measure on $\R^d$.
+Our construction naturally leads to considering the depth-based $k_n$NN estimators $\hat m^{(n)} _D({\mathbf{x}})$ and $\hat{f}^{(n)}_D({\mathbf{x}})$ obtained by replacing in (\ref{denskNN}) the Euclidean neighborhoods $B_{\mathbf{x}}^{\beta_n}$ with their depth-based counterparts $R_{\mathbf{x}}^{\beta_n{(n)}}$ and $k_n=\sum_{i=1}^n \mathbb{I} [\Xb_i\in B_{\mathbf{x}}^{\beta_n{(n)}} ]$ with $K_{\mathbf{x}}^{\beta_n(n)}=\sum_{i=1}^n \mathbb{I} [\Xb_i\in R_{\mathbf{x}}^{\beta_n{(n)}} ]$.

 A thorough investigation of the properties of these depth-based procedures is of course beyond the scope of the present paper.
 It is, however, extremely likely that the excellent consistency properties obtained in the classification problem extend to these nonparametric regression and density estimation setups.
-Now, recent works in density estimation indicate that using non-spherical (actually, ellipsoidal) neighborhoods may lead to better finite-sample properties; see, e.g., \cite{Chacon:2009cq} or \cite{Chacon:2011}.
+Now, recent works in density estimation indicate that using non-spherical (actually, ellipsoidal) neighborhoods may lead to better finite-sample properties; see, for example, Chac{\'o}n \cite{Chacon:2009cq} or Chac{\'o}n, Duong and Wand \cite{Chacon:2011}.
 In that respect, the depth-based $k$NN estimators above are very promising since they involve non-spherical (and for most classical depth, even non-ellipsoidal) neighborhoods whose shape is determined by the local geometry of the sample.
 Note also that depth-based neighborhoods only require choosing a single scalar bandwidth parameter (namely, $k_n$), whereas general $d$-dimensional ellipsoidal neighborhoods impose selecting $d(d+1)/2$ bandwidth parameters.

-\section{APPENDIX}
+\begin{appendix}